CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 If you are looking for issues to contribute code to, it's a good idea to look at the [issues labelled "good-first-issue"](https://github.com/CSSUoB/TeX-Bot-Py-V2/issues?q=label%3A%22good+first+issue%22)!

 When submitting an issue, please be as descriptive as possible.
-If you are submitting a bug report, please include the steps to reproduce the bug, and the environment it is in.
+If you are submitting a bug report, please include the steps to reproduce the bug and the environment it is in.
 If you are submitting a feature request, please include the steps to implement the feature.

 ## Repository Structure